The-Brevity-Cloud/term-project-team4-brevitycloud/USER-MANUAL.md

 *   **Git:** To clone the repository.
 *   **GitHub Account:** With access to the project repository and permissions to run Actions.
-*   **AWS Account:** With permissions to create the necessary resources (IAM Roles/OIDC, Lambda, API Gateway, Cognito, DynamoDB, S3, Kendra, Bedrock, Rekognition, Transcribe, ECR, ECS, VPC, CloudWatch, etc.).
+*   **AWS Account:** With permissions to create the necessary resources (IAM User, Lambda, API Gateway, Cognito, DynamoDB, S3, Kendra, Bedrock, Rekognition, Transcribe, ECR, ECS, VPC, CloudWatch, etc.).
-*   **AWS CLI:** Installed locally (optional, for manual checks or token generation).
+*   **AWS CLI:** Installed locally (optional, for manual checks or creating initial IAM users).
 *   **Web Browser:** Google Chrome or a Chromium-based browser.
 *   **(Optional) Shell Environment:** Bash (Linux/macOS/WSL) or PowerShell (Windows) for running local scripts (like the extension deployment script or auto-scaling test).
 *   **(Optional) Docker:** Installed locally if you want to build/test container images outside of GitHub Actions.

 ## 2. AWS Setup

-1.  **AWS Credentials/Role:** The primary deployment method uses GitHub Actions with AWS OIDC authentication.
-You need to configure an IAM Role that GitHub Actions can assume.
-    *   Create an IAM OIDC identity provider for GitHub.
-    *   Create an IAM Role (e.g., `GitHubAction-AssumeRole-<user>`) with a trust policy allowing your GitHub repository (specifically the `hemanth` branch or workflow triggers) to assume it via OIDC.
+1.  **IAM User:** Create an IAM User for each team member who will run the deployment workflow (e.g., `hemanth-github-deployer`).
+    *   Navigate to the IAM service in the AWS Console.
+    *   Create a new user.
-    *   Attach necessary permissions to this role: Terraform state access (S3), permissions to create/manage all resources defined in Terraform (VPC, ECR, ECS, Lambda, API GW, S3, DynamoDB, Cognito, Kendra, Rekognition, Transcribe, Bedrock, CloudWatch, Amplify, IAM roles/policies, etc.), plus `ecr:GetAuthorizationToken`, `ecr:BatchCheckLayerAvailability`, `ecr:InitiateLayerUpload`, `ecr:UploadLayerPart`, `ecr:CompleteLayerUpload`, `ecr:PutImage`, `ecs:RunTask`, `iam:PassRole` (for ECS Task roles), `amplify:StartJob`.
+    *   Attach necessary permissions to this user: Permissions to create/manage all resources defined in Terraform (VPC, ECR, ECS, Lambda, API GW, S3, DynamoDB, Cognito, Kendra, Rekognition, Transcribe, Bedrock, CloudWatch, Amplify, Secrets Manager read, IAM roles/policies for services, etc.), plus `ecr:GetAuthorizationToken`, `ecr:BatchCheckLayerAvailability`, `ecr:InitiateLayerUpload`, `ecr:UploadLayerPart`, `ecr:CompleteLayerUpload`, `ecr:PutImage`, `ecs:RunTask`, `iam:PassRole` (for ECS Task roles), `amplify:StartJob`.
+    *   **Generate Access Keys:** On the user's security credentials tab, create an Access Key ID and Secret Access Key. **Securely store these keys immediately**, as the secret key is only shown once.
 2.  **Enable AWS Bedrock Model Access:**
     *   Navigate to the AWS Bedrock console in your chosen region (`us-east-1`).
     *   Go to "Model access".